-Just under a fifth (18%) of kilometres travelled by car come from trips under five miles.
+Just under a fifth (18%) of kilometers traveled by car come from trips under five miles.
 Imagine that we were able to shift around half those trips to cycling.
-If we shifted 9% of the distance currently travelled by car on non-motorway roads, this adds up to 14 billion km annually.
+If we shifted 9% of the distance currently traveled by car on non-motorway roads, this adds up to 14 billion km annually.
 Our data shows 619 other-party deaths each year linked to cars.
-So a 9% fall in car kilometres might mean 56 fewer other-party deaths, annually.
+So a 9% fall in car kilometers might mean 56 fewer other-party deaths, annually.

 The average car occupancy is 1.6 people, so this implies 22 billion km more cycled annually.
-This is a fivefold increase from currently low levels.
-The Dutch, with a population a third that of England’s, managed to rack up 15.5 billion bicycle kilometres in 2016.
+This is a fivefold increase from current low levels.
+The Dutch, with a population a third that of England’s, managed to rack up 15.5 billion bicycle kilometers in 2016.

 However, men remain disproportionately in charge of the most dangerous vehicles.
 At least 90% of van or bus drivers are male, as are over 95% of lorry drivers.
 While an individual lorry driver or passenger might be safe in their big metal box, those outside the vehicle aren’t.
-Each lorry kilometre leaves over six times more fatalities than each van kilometre.
+Each lorry kilometer leaves over six times more fatalities than each van kilometer.

 Read the original article.